greg-raven/Uncommon-Sense/_posts/2020-05-18-what-is-this-liberty.md

 ---
-title: 'What is this liberty?'
+title: "What is this liberty?"
 layout: post
 categories:
 - liberty